martiserra99/workflow-kit-reduced/README.md

 # Workflow Kit (Reduced Version)

-A simplified version of Workflow Kit used as the reference codebase for the docs.
+A simplified version of Workflow Kit that lets you explore the codebase before purchasing the full version.

 ---